efulgencio/LearningPath/README.md

 Getting Started with AWS AppSync for iOS

-Using AWS as a Back End: Authentication & API (required analytics for ejecect do this sample old mac)
+Using AWS as a Back End: Authentication & API

 Using AWS as a Back End: The Data Store API